sethm/we32dis/README.md

 ## Building

 This project is written in Rust (1.31.0 at a minumim).
-For more information on Rust, see (https://www.rust-lang.org/)[The Rust Language Homepage].
+For more information on Rust, see [The Rust Language Homepage](https://www.rust-lang.org/).
-To install Rust, it is very convenient to use (https://rustup.rs/)[the rustup toolchain installer], however, other options are available.
+To install Rust, it is very convenient to use [the rustup toolchain installer](https://rustup.rs/), however, other options are available.

 ## LICENSE